Waipukurau's fully licensed, single-screen cinema, enjoy the latest blockbusters and quality films on our big screen in clear, crisp definition.

 Like our Facebook Page and keep up to date with all the latest releases and upcoming movie schedules.

-Wuthering Heights - Rated M
+Michael - Rated M